 Some important ones to note include:

-• Tickets cannot be resold or transfered (they may do random I.D checks).
+• Tickets cannot be resold or transferred (they may do random I.D checks)

-• You can only enter the areas at the time shown on your ticket.
+• You can only enter Ghibli Grand Warehosue within an hour of the entry time on your ticket

 Ghibli Park travel packages